hereya/hereya-cli/README.md

 ## `hereya bootstrap INFRASTRUCTURETYPE`

-install necessary resources for hereya operations in an infrastructure
+installs necessary resources for hereya operations in an infrastructure

 ```
 USAGE